-- Email indigenouspublicart@calgary.ca and attach all the required documents. - Email subject line should include: Project Coordinator - Note that the maximum file size for an email is 10 MB.
-You may submit multiple emails to ensure all files are received. - Submissions are accepted in electronic form only. - Incomplete or late submissions will not be considered.
+- Email indigenouspublicart@calgary.ca and attach all the required documents. - Email subject line should include: Blackfoot Curator - Note that the maximum file size for an email is 10 MB.
+You may submit multiple emails to ensure all files are received. - Submissions are accepted in electronic form only. - Links to past exhibits/curatorial writing will be accepted - Incomplete or late submissions will not be considered.